dryu99/boonwegig-pub/README.md

   - [x] delete location_name column and add new constraint (venue id + start date time)
   - [ ] handle case where artistNames contains name of venue
   - [ ] handle case where start date time is wack (e.g. in the past)
+  - [ ] handle case where artist names are insta tags (can see with prefixed @ symbol)
   - [ ] INSTEAD of coming up with a billion edge cases and trying to support every venue, just pick a select few venues you like and have well formatted posts. in the mid-run, venues who want to buy in will format their posts to work better
 - [ ] do another initial scrape with 1 venue to confirm changes were good
   - [ ] delete bad data from db first